HelloDevOpsWorld/HelloKubernetes/README.md

 # HelloKubernetes

 Welcome to the HelloKubernetes repository!
-This is a beginner-friendly tutorial on deploying a simple "Hello, World" application on a local Kubernetes cluster using the Kind container.
+This is a beginner-friendly tutorial on deploying a simple `nginx` web server on a local Kubernetes cluster using the Kind container.

 ## Prerequisites